 What Are Open-Ended Questions?

-Open-ended questions are questions that invite the person to explain their thoughts, feelings, or experiences in detail.
+Open-ended questions invite the person to explain their thoughts, feelings, or experiences in detail.
 These questions usually begin with words like what, how, why, or describe, encouraging more thoughtful and personalized responses.

 Unlike closed-ended questions, which limit answers to specific options, open-ended questions give people the freedom to express themselves.
 This makes them especially valuable when you’re looking to understand someone’s perspective, motivations, or decision-making process.